Robust build management and Diagnostics features with a focus at the Edge

 Emergence of Edge IoT Platforms

 Now historically all the data was typically sent over to the Cloud and the Gateway essentially was a more of a North-South bridge, taking the data from the sensors in different protocols, converting/translating and then sending the data to the Cloud using IoT protocols like CoAP/MQQT and using a more networking IP based networking protocols.
-Data Management of data and Over-The-Air (OTA) upgrades of sensor devices were also built into the Gateways.
+Data Management of sensor data and Over-The-Air (OTA) upgrades of sensor devices were also built into the Gateways.

 But now with the move from the Cloud to Edge, the Gateway and the edge model has gained prominence.
 Besides the basics of protocol conversion and device management, the Edge IoT Platform now needs to do many of the inherent Cloud IoT platform features as well including storage, data analytics, data normalization, visualization etc. All these need to be done in a more resource constraint environment.